St Conleth's Reformatory School

 St. Conleth's Reformatory School was a reformatory in Daingean, County Offaly which operated from 1870 - 1973.
 It was run by the Missionary Oblates of Mary Immaculate.

-The campus was formerly constructed as a military barracks around the year 1800 but was converted to a reformatory school around the year 1870.
+The campus was formerly constructed as a military barracks around 1800, but was converted to a reformatory school around 1870.

-Unlike industrial schools, boys at this school were convicted of offences that would have resulted in prison or penal servitude had they been committed by adults.
-However the school was one of those investigated by the Ryan Commission.
+Unlike industrial schools in Ireland, boys at this school were convicted of offences that would have resulted in prison or penal servitude had they been committed by adults.
+The school was one of those covered by the Ryan Commission investigation of child abuse at reformatory and industrial schools.

 The complex is now used as a storage facility for the National Museum of Ireland and is owned by the Office of Public Works.